KyLeggiero/libgit2.swift/Sources/Git/Types/README.md

 }
 ```

 This allows you to write code with the new Swift types, even if you are used to working with the old C types (or if you're using a libgit2 tutorial/etc.).
+You'll just be notified how to use the libgit2.swift version by a compiler error.

 The placement in the file also reduces clutter, separating "here's what you're using" from "here's how it was done in libgit2".